droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Quizzes
-A short quiz will be given via the computer in the **FIRST 5-10 minutes of EVERY** class period.
+A short quiz will be given in the **FIRST 5-10 minutes of EVERY** class period.
 These quizzes are intended to encourage you to complete the preparation required for that day's class.
 Thus, quizzes are "open notes" (but **not** "open book" or "open computer").
-You will be notified at the end of each class period about which module will form the next class period's quiz.  *You should show up before the start of class to start your computer for taking the quiz.*  **Quizzes that are missed for reasons that have not been approved by me cannot be made up.
-Quizzes taken from outside of the classroom will not be accepted.**
-Your lowest four quiz scores will be excluded when computing your overall grade.
+You will be notified at the end of each class period about which module will form the next class period's quiz. **Missed quizzes cannot be made up and quizzes taken from outside of the classroom will not be accepted.** Your lowest four quiz scores will be excluded when computing your overall grade.

 ### Participation